 Mobility Hubs could include space for:

-The key goals of this program are to:
+The key goals of the CORE program are provided below.

 While DART operates a clean CNG bus fleet utilizing renewable energy, as well as eight battery-electric buses, we are developing a Zero Emission Bus Fleet Transition Plan to outline a phased approach for our bus fleet to support clean energy and climate goals further.
 This effort will also inform us on how we need to modify our existing operating facilities and educate our workforce to accommodate changes in technology over time.